apache/accumulo-website/_docs-2/getting-started/quickstart.md

 The initialization command will prompt for the following information.

- * **Instance name** : This is the name of the Accumulo instance and its Accumulo clients need to know it inorder to connect.
+ * **Instance name** : This is the name of the Accumulo instance and its Accumulo clients need to know it in order to connect.
  * **Root password** : Initialization sets up an initial Accumulo root user and prompts for its password.
 This information will be needed to later connect to Accumulo.